Hidden Brain Risk: Midlife High Blood Pressure

 Measuring Cognitive Decline

-    Gottesman and her team discovered this link by analyzing health information gathered from more than 15,000 adults for the Atherosclerosis Risk in Communities Study, a long-term project started in the late 1980s that has followed volunteers for over 25 years.
+The research team discovered this link by analyzing health information gathered from more than 15,000 adults for the Atherosclerosis Risk in Communities Study, a long-term project started in the late 1980s that has followed volunteers for over 25 years.
 The scientists compared study participants’ blood pressure measurements (the first taken between ages 48 and 67) with the results of three thinking-skills tests they took several times during the study.
 The results:

 Speed and planning skills were hardest hit.
 High blood pressure was linked most closely with slowdowns in two key thinking skills:

 - Mental processing speed—how fast you can do a math problem (such as figuring out a restaurant tip) or understand complicated instructions (such as tricky driving directions)

 - Executive function—how well you can plan, organize, remember details, and manage your time

 High blood pressure was associated with above-normal declines.
 Almost everyone showed some signs of fuzzy thinking and memory loss over the 25 years.
 But people with midlife hypertension had a 6.5 percent steeper decline by the time they were in their 70s, 80s, and 90s.

 Controlling blood pressure helped.
 People who had high blood pressure at midlife and controlled it with medication had better results on the brain tests than those whose blood pressure was not controlled.